 Where can I get directions to explore off-campus natural areas?

 We manage 22 nature preserves off of the Cornell campus.
-View a list and directions for each of these nature preserves or visit ithacatrails.com and search “Cornell Botanic Gardens” for a list of all hiking trails that are part of Cornell Botanic Gardens.
+View a list and directions for each of these nature preserves or visit ithacatrails.org and search “Cornell Botanic Gardens” for a list of all hiking trails that are part of Cornell Botanic Gardens.

 How long does it take to explore Cornell Botanic Gardens?